Veterans’ Week and Remembrance Day

 National Defence and the Canadian Armed Forces

-This website contains stories from veterans who served during World War II and the Korean War and their experiences in combat, behind the lines and elsewhere during the wars.
-This site includes a search option (français) to find veterans’ stories based on hometown, training base and conflict, and provides lesson plans (français) for the classroom.
+This website contains stories from veterans who served during the Second World War and the Korean War and their experiences in combat, behind the lines and elsewhere during the wars.
+This site includes veterans’ stories (francais) based on hometown, training base and conflict.

 This website is dedicated to highlighting the achievements and sacrifices made by those who served Canada in times of war, armed conflict and peace.
 It contains educational resources that may be ordered online or downloaded.

 - The First World War (français): This webpage offers Canadians the opportunity to learn about Canada’s role in the First World War.

 - Aboriginal-Canadian Veterans (français): This webpage contains information about the response of Aboriginal soldiers to the wars, their sacrifices, achievements and outstanding accomplishments in both World Wars and the Korean War.